Ready to Retire

 Mail: Denver Employees Retirement Plan, 777 Pearl St., Denver, CO 80203

-Important: Your monthly DERP Pension Benefit payment will be deferred if you submit an incomplete package, or if DERP does not receive your complete package within 30 days of your last day worked.
-Failure to submit your retirement application and all other required forms and documents within 30 days of separation, will result in your DERP Pension Benefit monthly payments being delayed and the loss of the Lump-Sum Death Benefit.
+Important – Your monthly DERP Pension Benefit payment will be deferred if you submit an incomplete package, or if we do not receive your complete package within 30 days of your last day worked.
+Failure to submit your retirement application and all other required forms and documents within 30 days of separation will result in your monthly DERP Pension Benefit payments being delayed and the loss of the Lump-Sum Death Benefit.

 Resources